Zaid-Ajaj/intro-gitbook/chapters/two.md

 The sidebar is quite flexibel too, nesting elements in the SUMMARY.md file reflects the structure of the sidebar.

-The following code snippet is highlighted with the Prism plugin.
+The following code snippet is highlighted with the Prism plugin:

 ```fsharp
 open Fable.Parsimmon